-In this world where injustice is a part of common life, revolution and rebellion are a dream for millions.
+In this world where injustice is a part of common life, revolution, and rebellion are a dream for millions.
 Be it Palestine, Kashmir, Cuba, or Brazil, the oppressed want to rebel in any way possible.
-Enter, politics, the cruellest and inhuman aspect of human life.
+Enter, politics, the cruellest and most inhuman aspect of human life.
 Politics is a dirty game, and nothing exemplifies it more than George Orwell’s masterpiece, ”Animal Farm”.
 The illusions and dreams it shows to the oppressed and marginalised communities are more than toxic.
 However, in the end, politicians are parasites who build their careers by emotionally exploiting these vulnerable groups.

 Summary of Animal Farm

 Animal Farm is a story of a farm in England, where a bunch of animals take an oath to topple the owner of the farm and end decades of oppression.
 The animals are led by a group of pigs, who later become oppressive themselves.
-However, they rule them in a way that the oppressed don’t even realise their own plight.
+However, they rule them in a way that the oppressed don’t even realize their own plight.

 A Tale of Universal Relevance